henry2004y/Batsrus.jl/docs/src/index.md

 ## Developers

+This package inherits the ideas and code structures from its predecessor in [IDL](https://github.com/MSTEM-QUDA/share/tree/stable/IDL) (developed by Gábor Tóth) and [MATLAB](https://github.com/henry2004y/VisAnaMatlab).

-VisAna is developed by [Hongyang Zhou](https://github.com/henry2004y).
+Batsrus.jl is developed and maintained by [Hongyang Zhou](https://github.com/henry2004y).